 The highlights in the photo appear a little bright.
 Correct this by clipping a Curves Adjustment Layer to the caricature layer and using the Curves to decrease the bright areas.

 Create a new layer at the top of the layer stack.
 Grab the Smudge Tool with a Brush Size around 40 pixels.
 Set the Strength to 80% and check the Sample All Layers option.
 Then begin smudging along the major features of the image.
-Follow along with the natural grain of the skin to keep the appearance very fluid.
+Follow the natural grain of the skin to keep the appearance very fluid.

 Reduce the brush size to about 5 pixels and begin smudging along the smaller details of the image like the eyebrows, individual strands of hair, his eyes, and his teeth.